microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

 Notes:

-- The application-type **name** (`YarpProxyAppType`) matches the type name in the shipped `ApplicationManifest.xml` — do **not** rename it.
+- The application-type **name** (`YarpProxyAppType`) matches the type name in the shipped `ApplicationManifest.xml`.
+Do **not** rename it.
 - The version segment (`2.0.0`) matches the manifest version the release pipeline stamped in the shipped package.
 - `YarpProxy_InstanceCount = "-1"` means "one instance per eligible
-  node". `YarpProxy_PlacementConstraints` limits eligibility to the node types that should carry ingress — replace `FrontEnd` with your ingress node type.
+  node". `YarpProxy_PlacementConstraints` limits eligibility to the node types that should carry ingress.
+Replace `FrontEnd` with your ingress node type.
 See [§7](#7-placement-and-sizing).
   `FabricDiscovery.Service` reuses `YarpProxy_PlacementConstraints`
-  from the shipped manifest — no separate parameter is exposed.
+  from the shipped manifest.
+No separate parameter is exposed.
 For HTTPS cert-selector parameters, see [§8](#8-tls-and-certificate-management).
 - If your cluster template already provisions the node type with the KV VM extension (see
-  [README §Deploying certificates to nodes](../README.md#deploying-certificates-to-nodes)), no additional certificate plumbing is needed here — the SFYarp application will find the certificate in `LocalMachine\My` at activation time.
+  [README §Deploying certificates to nodes](../README.md#deploying-certificates-to-nodes)), no additional certificate plumbing is needed here.
+The SFYarp application will find the certificate in `LocalMachine\My` at activation time.

-**4. Upgrade to a new SFYarp version.** Fetch the new package version per [§5.1](#51-deploy-sfyarp-on-your-sfrp-cluster) step 1, then repeat steps 1–3 above — upload the new SFPKG to a **new** version-in-path blob (don't overwrite; SFMC rejects in-place `appPackageUrl` changes on an active version resource).
+**4. Upgrade to a new SFYarp version.** Fetch the new package version per [§5.1](#51-deploy-sfyarp-on-your-sfrp-cluster) step 1, then repeat steps 1–3 above: upload the new SFPKG to a **new** version-in-path blob (don't overwrite, because SFMC rejects in-place `appPackageUrl` changes on an active version resource).
 Add a new `applicationTypes/versions` resource pointing at it, then flip the `applications` resource's `version` property to the new resource ID.